Cyclamen hederifolium

 Need the answer to a specific plant query?
 Book a 1-to-1 video call with Joe Bagley, the website's friendly author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more.

-Whilst the plant is in bloom, maintain bright, indirect light for quality growth.
-Never situate it in excessively dark locations due to the increased chance of root or tuber rot.
-If it's too dark for a newspaper to be read, it'll be too shady for the plant, as well.
-An hour or two or winter sunlight is highly beneficial for a Cyclamen as long as it's regularly checked for drying soil.
+Whilst the plant is either in bloom or growing more leaves, maintain a bright location with partial sun for quality growth (east or west-facing windows are best).
+Never situate it in excessively dark locations due to the increased chance of root or tuber rot (symptoms include wilting or excessive yellowing of leaves).
+If it's too dark for a newspaper to be read, it'll be too dark for the plant!

-Once all of the foliage and flowers die back, usually at the end of winter, keep the potted tubers in the dark, cool location until new leaves re-appear in early August.
+Once all of the foliage and flowers die back (usually at the start of spring), keep the potted plant in the dark, cool location until new leaves re-appear in early August.
 If the plant still has its foliage during this time, keep the plant situated in a bright, indirect area with no direct sun.
 It's important to maintain dry soil during this period, as the plant won't be soaking up as much moisture, which in turn will result in rot.

 Average room humidity is more than enough to occupy a Cyclamen, as too high humidity and poor air circulation will result in powdery mildew.
-Botrytis petal blight is caused when excess moisture settles on the flowers' intricate bodies, harbouring detrimental bacteria to thrive.
+Botrytis petal blight is caused when excess moisture from the atmosphere settles on the flower's intricate body, allowing detrimental bacteria to thrive.

 To get the most out of your Cyclamen, provide a sufficient dormancy period which must be served after flowering.
 Although most will go through this period during the spring to avoid drying from the Mediterranean summer, some will serve this period during the winter.
 Once the last set of flowers have elapsed, the foliage will begin to yellow and drop off in succession.
 Although the plant won't look overly impressive during its decline, avoid snipping of the remaining leaves as nutrients will still be being processed through the foliage.
 Once you're left with a bare tuber, re-hydrate the compost once most of the soil dries out to keep it 'ticking over'.
 Never over-water the tuber during this period as too soggy soil for extended periods will result in root or tuber rot.
 Some Cyclamen will hold their leaves throughout the year, and if this is the case, provide a location that offers no direct sunlight and temperatures above 7°C (50°F) to aid a better bloom later in the year.